 At all critical points practitioners should consult with their supervisor regarding the assessment and decision making.
 Where a warrant has not yet been executed ongoing case planning and liaison with police is required to consider possible action to locate the child or address the concerns for the child.

 Following execution of a warrant, Victoria Police is responsible for returning an executed warrant to the issuing court and informing their RSD.

 The child protection practitioner is responsible for any assessment, planning or action required to meet the best interests of the child and for updating CRIS (recording in the court screens that the warrant has been executed).

 Where a child who is the subject of a current warrant is located and the risk to them is addressed without execution of the warrant, the warrant is no longer required.

 Child protection is responsible for immediately requesting, in writing, cancellation of the warrant by Victoria Police.
 Warrants do not expire and police are obliged to execute a current warrant.
 Cancelling warrants promptly avoids inappropriate apprehensions.
+This process does not occur in the CMS Portal.
 See procedure Cancelling a warrant or missing person’s report for tasks that must be undertaken.

 The decision to request that a warrant be cancelled should be endorsed by a supervisor.

 The child protection practitioner is responsible for updating CRIS (recording in the court screens that the warrant has been cancelled).

 A TAO warrant remains in force for the duration of the TAO, unless executed earlier.